 So from where did all the soil come to build this levee?
 We dug nearly six miles of channels in the restoration area before it was flooded and then used that soil to build the levee.

-We are working with scientists from the San Francisco Bay National Estuarine Research Reserve, as well as others, to conduct a variety of monitoring studies aimed at understanding how the tidal marsh is progressing.
+We are working with scientists from the San Francisco Bay National Estuarine Research Reserve, San Francisco State University and several unaffiliated to conduct a variety of monitoring studies aimed at understanding how the tidal marsh restoration is progressing.
 Among the indicators we are looking at are sediment accretion, vegetation, tidal channel formation, bird use and more.
 Monitoring will span 15 years, which began in 2015, and results will be posted at various intervals.
 The most recent report covers the 2015-2020.

 Among our proudest achievements was being able to invite the public to the site to witness the evolution of Sears Point as it transitions back to tidal marsh.
 To this end, we constructed a 2.5-mile segment of the San Francisco Bay Trail that is open every day from sunrise to sunset.
 In total, there are five miles of walking trails here (10 miles out and back) — one of the best kept secrets on the bay!
 And if you are a kayaker, getting out on the water is a wonderful way to experience the site up close.
 Sonoma Land Trust transferred the site to our partners at the San Pablo Bay National Wildlife Refuge in 2015 as they are experienced wetlands managers, and manage public recreation and access throughout San Pablo Bay.
 Be sure to experience this beautiful and remarkable landscape for yourself and watch the tidal marsh grow and fill in over the next 10−15 years.